CollectionBuilder/collectionbuilder-csv/docs/plugins.md

 It can also generate all sort of other pages from any data file.

 Basic use following CB conventions requires no configuration.
-CB Page Gen will automatically generate pages from the data specified by _config.yml `metadata`.
+CB Page Gen will automatically generate pages from the data specified by "_config.yml" `metadata` option.

-Alternatively, for more advanced use you can provide one or more configurations in the `page_gen` option in _config.yml.
+Alternatively, for more advanced use you can provide one or more configurations in the `page_gen` option in "_config.yml".
 The full options with the default values look like:

 ```